 Slow Down and Pay Attention to Your Brake Performance

 High-performance vehicles are incredibly fun to drive based on their adrenaline-inducing acceleration and superior handling, but you’ll also need the stopping power required to safely drive a sports car of this stature.
 Brake discs and calipers take quite a lot of beating over time from slowing down your Porsche from ridiculously high speeds to moderately high speeds (Note: HOUSE Automotive does not condone reckless or dangerous driving).
 As such, you’ll want to closely monitor the performance of your brake discs and other areas of your brakes, especially if it’s been awhile since they’ve been looked at by a professional.

 Porsche brake service can be tricky from the perspective of a casual Porsche owner because it is the back surface of the brake disc that gets affected the worst.
 If the outer surface has corrosion pits that are visible, your braking efficiency (and therefore, your safety when driving at higher than normal speeds) will be greatly reduced.
 Worse so, if you feel any vibration on your brake pedal or within your vehicle as you brake, for the love of all that is Porsche and German engineering, please, bring it in for our Porsche service experts to fix.

 Change Your Oil…Frequently

 A 911 Carrera Turbo is, as any good Porsche enthusiast knows, a very high-performance machine.
 As such, you’ll need high-performance maintenance for your vehicle that’s…well, high-maintenance.
 While your soccer mom van or a 100 horsepower econobox might be able to go well past 10,000 miles between oil changes, especially with advances in synthetic oil technology, Porsches — even base models — are different.
-That means you should be changing your oil every 2,000-4,000 miles, more or less, depending on how often you drive your Porsche, how hard you’re driving it, and if the majority of those miles are highway miles as opposed to in-city miles.
+That means you should be changing your oil every year, or every 10,000 miles whichever comes first.
 Sure, changing your oil fairly often might be on the pricier side of things but…you own a Porsche, and these relatively high maintenance costs are to be expected.